 Interested in campground hosting on one of America’s most beautiful barrier islands?
-Assateague Island National Seashore will begin accepting camp host applications for the mid-March through mid-November season on January 1.
+Assateague Island National Seashore has begun accepting camp host applications for the 2020 mid-March through mid-November season.
 We need individuals or couples with outstanding interpersonal abilities and excellent customer service skills to represent the National Park Service and serve as the daily “eyes and ears” of our oceanside and bayside campgrounds.

 National Seashore campgrounds include 41 oceanside drive-in sites, 49 bayside drive-in sites, 5 group sites, 58 oceanside walk-in tent sites located in sand dunes, and 2 horse camping sites (seasonal).
 Campgrounds offer drinking water, unheated showers, vault toilets, picnic tables and fire rings.
 We also have oceanside and bayside dump stations with potable water.